asengupta/avishek.net/_posts/2021-08-12-statistics-from-linear-algebra.md

 $$

 We need to solve for $$\beta$$.
-$$X$$ is not, in general, a square matrix (it would be extremely unlikely for the number of observations exactly matches the number of features of the dataset).
+$$X$$ is not, in general, a square matrix (it would be extremely unlikely for the number of observations to exactly match the number of features of the dataset).
 Thus, we cannot take the inverse of $$X$$ directly.
 However, we can take the inverse of $$X^TX$$ since the product of a matrix and its transpose is symmetric (also positive semi-definite, incidentally).

 Thus, we can multiply by $$X^T$$ on both sides, and get: